Donal1999/fpga-vga-verilog-/index.md

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).

+Writing the verilog code is the first step in the desgin flow.
 I was given two verilog code templates for this project.
 One was a static image of vertical stripes.
 Each stripe was a different colour.
-The second template was dynamic.It cycled through a range of colours.
-The full screen was a
+The second template was dynamic.
+It cycled through a range of colours.
+A colour would fill the screen for a cretain amount of time before moving onto the next colour.
 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.

+Simulation is the second step in the design flow.
+Simulation is a way of testing the verilog code before putting it on the FPGA.
+Vivado has a digital ol

 ### **Synthesis**
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.
 ### **Demonstration**